 “Ah.
-The appearance unfits him for public engagement, he is too much a curiosity.
+The appearance must be extraordinary.
 Elizabeth is fond of monstrosities, but not as the face of her diplomacy.
 An aide, then, whose competence has earned him a vital although less public assignment.
 A fine mind is a fine mind.
 There are far too few of them.
 They must be encouraged at all cost.”

 “That’s exactly how I feel.
 I’m so glad you agree with me.”
 Jakome has felt himself interrogated, and he has not enjoyed it.

 “Adore a dog, no one challenges the attachment.
 Any indulgence is allowable to man’s best friend, a loyal companion who makes himself useful to boot.
 Spoil a cat?
 Idiocy!
 I shall adopt a feline myself, and dress it, to show the world that this is not such odd behavior.
 You have a number of the animals at the palace.
-Send me one.
+Send me down one.
 We’ll confound the tongue-wags, eh?
-Send collars.
-Send boots.
+Supply me with collars, and with boots.
 I have not the resources to lavish rich trappings on a cat.
 Dear God in heaven, I actually wondered if you were not, as everyone insists, coming apart.
 I award myself a penance, your son’s cheese at every meal for a six-month.
 Bittor will be thrilled to pieces.”

 * * *

 IT APPEARS that a baptism will not be possible, but the animal’s relocation to the monastery, that will go forward.
 Jakome hears mass daily in his private chapel.
 He has begged Sly to attend with him.
 He begins to insist on it.
 Father Tancredo tolerates the animal’s presence until it is caught drinking from the basin of holy water.
 A joint denouncement follows the King’s well publicized frenzy of disgust.
-The cat is transported in a coop, surrounded by chickens being delivered to the monastery.
-Jak hopes his friend will be impressed by saintly men living their belief.
-That hope goes nowhere.
+The cat is exiled to the monastery.
+Jak hopes his intellectually-inclined friend will be impressed by saintly men living their belief.

-Sly expected a relaxing interval, but the King had ordered the friars to trail the animal, to sit with him, stroll with him, proclaiming their faith.
-They were to work in pairs, it was to seem a casual discussion concerning their experiences with deathbed penitents, the conclusion that one ought to avail himself of a simple procedure, just in case.
+Sly had been excited by the opportunity to explore another grand library, but quickly found it to be an impossibility.
+The King had ordered the friars to trail him proclaiming their faith.
+They were to work in pairs, it was to seem a casual discussion concerning their experiences with deathbed penitents, with the conclusion that one ought to avail himself of a simple procedure, just in case.
 One might be dead-wrong on certain unknowable matters.
 Who would risk hellfire for lack of an easy splash and spiel?

 Stalked, the cat hid.
-Since no one could be sure where he was most of the time, the brothers blasted a text–a committee had crafted a script–in every part of the property.
-The business mystified them, but this was their explicit instruction.
+Since no one could be sure where he was most of the time, the brothers blasted a text–a committee had crafted a script–in every part of the enclosure.
+The business mystified them, but this was the instruction.
 The cat took to scratching, spitting, snarling, every time a burnoose approached him.
 Lay staff he let be.
 To attack religious, no one else, confirmed the ignorant supposition that cats were of the devil.
-The critter put himself in grave danger.
+The critter had put himself in grave danger.

-He was returned to the palace.
-Was he grateful to be rescued?
-Not in the least.
-The animal was livid over a betrayal.
+He was returned to the palace, livid over a betrayal.
 He should have been mollified by the king’s sincere regret.
 Lectured on the enormity of what he’d done, the man was nicely cowed.
 This did not dilute the disdain of one who, determined to have his revenge, resumed his wastrel ways with a vengeance.

-* * * * * *
+* * * * * * * * *